 In accordance with the requirements set forth in NAGPRA and CalNAGPRA, and the guiding principles of this policy, campuses must create and/or supplement Inventories and Summaries (including preliminary Inventories and Summaries in accordance with CalNAGPRA) in Consultation with Tribal Representatives.
-As part of this process, campuses must assess 1) whether they have itemsHuman Remains and Associated Funeray Objects in their Possession or Control that meet the definitions for Human Remains and Associated Funerary Objects, or items that may meet the definitions forbe Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony ("Cultural Items"); and 2) whether Cultural Affiliation and/or State Cultural Affiliation can be established for Human Remains or Cultural Items listed or described in Inventories or Summaries.
+As part of this process, campuses must assess 1) whether they have Human Remains and Associated Funerary Objects in their Possession or Control, or items that may be Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony ("Cultural Items"); and 2) whether Cultural Affiliation and/or State Cultural Affiliation can be established for Human Remains or Cultural Items listed or described in Inventories or Summaries.

 UC recognizes that "California Indian tribes have expertise with regard to their tribal history and practices that concern the Native American human remains, cultural items, and tribal cultural resources with which they are traditionally and culturally affiliated."
-16 In performing their analysis to determine State Cultural Affiliation, the identification of Cultural Items under CalNAGPRA, and in all decisions related to the CalNAGPRA repatriation process, campuses must include consideration of Tribal Traditional Knowledge provided by Tribes during Consultation.
+In performing their analysis to determine State Cultural Affiliation, the identification of Cultural Items under CalNAGPRA, and in all decisions related to the CalNAGPRA repatriation process, campuses must include consideration of Tribal Traditional Knowledge provided by Tribes during Consultation.
 "Deference shall be provided to tribal traditional knowledge, oral histories, documentation, and testimonies relative to other relevant categories of evidence."
 (CalNAGPRA § 8016(d)(6).)